-Step 3: Promotional testing: To evaluate the impact of promotional offers, two variations of the creative asset were developed.
+Step 3: Promotional testing: To evaluate the impact of promotional offers on engaging customers, two variations of the creative asset were developed.
 The first promoted a time-sensitive discount and included unique promo codes customized to each piece so that the resulting purchases couldn’t be attributed to any other channel or shared online.
 The second focused on the Valentine’s Day theme and did not include a promotional offer.

 Step 4: Deployment Matrix: An A/B test matrix was implemented for deployment.
 Each audience was broken down into two test cells, with each cell receiving one of the creative variations.
 The matrixed approach allowed for clean results and attribution.

 The campaign was a resounding success across all audiences and creative assets.
-Low CPAs and high CVRs were achieved among both active and lapsed audiences, with the average ROAS for the entire campaign coming in at a whopping 1,195%.
+Low Cost Per Actions (CPAs) and high Conversion Rates (CVRs) were achieved among both active and inactive customer audiences, with the average ROAS for the entire campaign coming in at a whopping 1,195%.